arch-anes/homer-operator/README.md

 The operator automatically detects **Ingresses** and adds them to Homer.
 Customize its behavior by adding annotations to your Kubernetes `Ingress` or Traefik `IngressRoute`.

+### Watching specific namespaces

+#### Helm values

+One can set a list of namespaces to watch via the `watchedNamespaces` field in the Helm values.

+#### Environment variables

+Alternatively, one can specify a comma-separated list of namespaces to watch in `WATCHED_NAMESPACES` environment variable.

 ### Customizing Categories

 | **Annotation**               | **Description**                                                                      |